signalogic/SigSRF_SDK/iaTest_readme.md

 * Contain onchip network I/O and packet processing and onchip PCIe
 * Access 2 GB or more external DDR3 mem

-The current vision + AI server demo uses TI C6678 cores, which meet these requirements.
-Over time, other suitable cores may become available.
+The current vision + AI server demo uses TI C6678 CPUs, which meet these requirements.
+Over time, other suitable CPUs may become available.

 <a name="InstallNotes"></a>
 # Install Notes